MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_audioengine_retrieve_buffer_size_limits.md

 ## -description

+TBD - EVT_ACX_AUDIOENGINE_RETRIEVE_BUFFER_SIZE_LIMITS tells the driver to that the audio engine is (??
+TBD has ) retrieving buffer size limits.

 ## -parameters

 ### -param AudioEngine

+An ACXAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Format

+TBD - An ACXDATAFORMAT object that describes the engine format.

+TBD - A TBD type of audio format that is / will be used by the audio engine.

+KSPROPERTY_PIN_PROPOSEDATAFORMAT WAVEFORMAT EXTENSIBLE?

 ### -param MinBufferSizeInBytes

+The minimum audio engine buffer size in bytes.

 ### -param MaxBufferSizeInBytes

+The maximum audio engine buffer size in bytes.

 ## -returns

+Returns `STATUS_SUCCESS` if the call was successful.
+Otherwise, it returns an appropriate error code.
+For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks